 - They say they can offer you a way out.

 - They pretend the offense is not as severe as it is.

 - They say they already have hard evidence against you, and you only worsen it.

 - They suggest confessing will get you a lighter sentence, even with no jail time.

 - They say your friend already turned on you and said you did it.

 The police are not trying to help you after an arrest.
 Officers work to secure convictions, and they use what you say against you.
-Reach out to a lawyer before talking about any parts of your case.
+Reach out to a skilled attorney with the legal acumen to get you a lesser charge or better before talking about any parts of your case.

 Experience the Benefits of a Skilled Legal Defense Team Today

 No matter if you are facing a misdemeanor charge or a felony offense, our criminal defense firm is composed of lawyers who have the resources and aggressive representation that get our clients positive results.